 “What happened to your leg?”
 I asked him.
-I’d been curious about it since our first night together, and thanks to the intimacy of this moment, I felt like he might actually answer me for once.
-Our voices were low.
-It felt like we were in our own little world inside the car.
+I’d been curious about it since our first night together, and thanks to the intimacy of this moment, and the fact that he was being kind of sweet with me right now, I thought he might actually answer a question for once.

 “Shrapnel,” he said.
 “An RPG round hit the rooftop I was repelling onto from the helo, and I took a big ass chunk of steel to the thigh.
 Carved the muscle right out.”

-“Not always, but yeah,” he said, nodding.
-“And it doesn’t help that I hyperextended that knee landing hard on another mission and tore every tendon that runs through it.
+“Not always, but yeah,” he said.
+“It doesn’t help that I hyperextended that knee landing hard on another mission and tore every tendon that runs through it.
 Surgery helped, but the leg’s still fucked.”

 Just like mine.
+What a pair we made.
 “Hopefully we never have to outrun anyone.”

 He pulled back a little, gaze boring into me.
 “Do I look like the kind of man to run?”

 I rolled my eyes.
 “Oh, my mistake.
 I forgot who I was talking to for a moment there.
 I’m sure you can just flex at our enemies, and they’ll swoon at the sight of all that rippling muscle.”

 He cocked a brow and shot me an arrogant grin.
 “Worked on you.”

 “Temporary insanity,” I said.
 “Now are you going to kiss me or what, Jakob?”